aabravoo1/Digital_Systems/README.md

 Repository for digital systems projects.
 These were implemented on a DE10-Standard Fpga board using Quartus software.
 All projects contain a testbench file to which ensures validation on a pre-si hardware validation software like ModelSim to ensure correct functionality before implementation on FPGA
+All files where developed with the Verilog hardware description language.

 ## Lab 7